kallielevy/Advertising-docs/Advertising/bingads-13/guides/hotel-ads-bulk.md

 - Update [Hotel Group](#hotel-group) bids
 - Update [Hotel Association](#hotel-association) e.g., add or remove hotel associations.

-You should continue to use the [Hotel Ads API](/advertising/hotel-ads/index) to setup and manage most aspects of your Hotel Ads campaigns.
-Use the Bulk API as described below if you frequently update thousands or more hotel bids and associations.
+Use the Bulk API if you frequently update thousands or more hotels, hotel groups, and associations.
+You would continue to use the [Hotel Ads API](/advertising/hotel-ads/index) to setup and manage most aspects of your Hotel Ads campaigns.

-Hotel Ads customers new to the Bulk API should first review the [Bulk Download and Upload](bulk-download-upload.md) overview.
+Hotel Ads customers new to the Bulk API should first review the [Bulk Upload](bulk-download-upload.md#bulkupload) overview.
 Although Bulk download is not supported for Hotel Ads, you can upload [Hotel](#hotel), [Hotel Group](#hotel-group), and [Hotel Association](#hotel-association) records to make updates.
 Please note the file format via Bulk API does vary from what is described in [Making bulk changes in Hotel Ads](https://help.ads.microsoft.com/#apex/3/en/56882/1) via the Microsoft Hotel Center UI.

 Possible column headers include the following CSV row.